Akashdip-N/Predicting-song-genre-using-NLP/README.md

-# Song Genre Prediction using Natural Language Processing (NLP)
+# Predicting song genre using Natural Language Processing (NLP)
 ## Introduction

 This project aims to predict a song's genre based on its lyrics using various various machine learning models.
 The models are trained and evaluated on the Multilingual Lyrics for Genre Classification dataset from Kaggle, which contains lyrics in multiple languages with corresponding genre labels.